Does a Big House and a Well-Paid Job Really Equate to Happiness?

 Norway and other Nordic countries

-With 5.3 million people living in Norway, it’s one of the most scarcely populated countries in the world, roughly 14 people per square kilometre – and the happiest according to the report.
+With 5.3 million people living in Norway, it’s one of the most scarcely populated countries in the world, roughly 14 people per square kilometer – and the happiest according to the report.

 In addition to the extra space, many Nordic countries enjoy free university education, free healthcare, generous maternity leave and generous unemployment benefits.
 In Sweden, 10th on the list, employees enjoy a six-hour working day, flexible hours and options to work from home.